 Foods to Include in Your Diet

-- Leafy Greens: Spinach, kale, and other leafy greens are low in calories but packed with fiber, vitamins, and minerals that support lowering inflammation and improving insulin sensitivity.
+Leafy Greens: Spinach and kale are low in calories but full of fiber and vitamins.
+They help reduce inflammation and improve insulin sensitivity.

-- Fatty Fish: Salmon, mackerel, and sardines are rich in omega-3 fatty acids, which have been shown to reduce inflammation and insulin resistance.
+Fatty Fish: Salmon, mackerel, and sardines contain omega-3 fats.
+These reduce inflammation and insulin resistance.

-- Nuts and Seeds: Almonds, walnuts, and chia seeds offer healthy fats and fiber, which can stabilize blood sugar levels.
+Nuts and Seeds: Almonds, walnuts, and chia seeds provide healthy fats and fiber.
+They help keep blood sugar stable.

 Foods to Avoid

-- Refined Carbohydrates: White bread, pastries, and snack foods could quickly increase blood glucose and hinder insulin regulation.
+Refined Carbs: White bread, pastries, and snack foods raise blood glucose fast.
+They make it hard for insulin to work properly.

-- Trans Fats: Found in many processed and fried foods, trans fats can promote inflammation and negatively affect insulin sensitivity.
+Trans Fats: Found in many processed and fried foods, these promote inflammation and hurt insulin sensitivity.

 Role of Fiber and Antioxidants

-Antioxidants combat oxidative stress, which is linked with insulin resistance.
-Foods rich in antioxidants, like berries and dark chocolate, can aid in reducing insulin resistance by protecting cells from oxidative damage.
+Antioxidants fight oxidative stress, which is linked to insulin resistance.
+Foods like berries and dark chocolate protect your cells from damage.

 Lifestyle Changes to Enhance Insulin Sensitivity